-Every solicitor seeking a practising certificate (practising certificate) and every European or foreign lawyer seeking to register is required to pay an annual fee.
+Every solicitor seeking a practising certificate is required to pay an annual fee.
+This also applies to all registered European, foreign or Swiss lawyer seeking registration.

 All fees include an administration fee of £48.
 Dates ranges quoted apply to the date that the certificate is issued.